 Carefully designed sequences of courses comprise the certificate programs.
 Offered on a non-credit basis, exempt from liberal arts distribution requirements, and of considerably shorter duration than degree programs at the College, the Continuing Education certificate programs nevertheless require commitment to a sustained and rigorous course of study.
-They are designed for adults seeking entry-level employment in such positions as bookkeeping, business computer applications, medical billing and administrative assistant, childcare, paralegal studies, e-business and the Internet, word processing, pre-licensure and continuing education requirements for insurance and real estate.
-A program designed for teachers from outside the United States to accelerate their preparation for tests given by The New York City Department of Education and credential review by The NY State Education Department will be launched this year.
+They are designed for adults seeking entry-level employment in such positions as bookkeeping, business computer applications, medical billing and administrative assistant, childcare, paralegal studies, the Internet, word processing, pre-licensure and continuing education requirements for insurance and real estate.